sass/sass-site/source/documentation/breaking-changes/legacy-js-api.md

 Vite still defaults to the legacy API, but you can similarly switch it by setting `api` to `"modern"` or `"modern-compiler"`.
 See [Vite's documentation] for more details.

+For other tools, check their documentation or issue tracker for information about supporting the modern Sass API.

 [Webpack's documentation]: https://webpack.js.org/loaders/sass-loader/#api
 [Vite's documentation]: https://vitejs.dev/config/shared-options.html#css-preprocessoroptions